atom-morgan/atom-morgan.github.io/_posts/2018-06-05-data-types-in-javascript.md

 }
 ```

-Run this program and you should see `'Goodbye!'` printed to the screen.
+Run this program and you should see `Goodbye!` printed to the screen.

 As you can now see, removing the value assignment from our variable declaration has resulted in `user` now being evaluted as "falsy" rather than "truthy".
 That's a result of `user` now being `undefined` which is a "falsy" value in JavaScript.
 The list below is what's ["falsy" in JavaScript](https://developer.mozilla.org/en-US/docs/Glossary/Falsy).